websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/web-content/web-content-templates/embedding-widgets-in-templates.md

 <#include "${templatesPath}/[template-key]" />
 ```

-The *Template Key* can be found when editing a previously published template.
+You can find the *Template Key* when editing a previously published template.

 ![You can find the Template Key when view the Edit page for a template.](./embedding-widgets-in-templates/images/04.png)